-Risk ID Risk Issue Description of Risk and Trigger Risk Rating (pre-Control) Preventative Controls Residual Risk 4.4 Landform suitability Final landform unsuitable for intended land use (e.g., Slopes too steep for grazing, large rocks present affecting cultivation, settlement and surface subsidence leading to extended ponding etc.).
+Risk ID Risk Issue Description of Risk and Trigger Risk Rating (pre-Control) Preventative Controls Residual I Risk Response actions to be considered if the risk eventuates 4.4 Landform suitability Final landform unsuitable for intended land use (e.g., Slopes too steep for grazing, large rocks present affecting cultivation, settlement and surface subsidence leading to extended ponding etc.).
 3 4 18 Seek specialist advice and undertake agricultural land capability assessment.
 Agronomist to advise on aspects of landform development where a final land use of light grazing is sought; and Quality control of landform preparation to ensure appropriate surface preparation, achievement of desired grades and drainage control.
-2 3 4.5 Landform suitability Landform aspect not properly considered when selecting target plant species, leading to poor rehabilitation outcomes.
+2 3 9 Implement repairs as necessary; and Obtain specialist advice and review final landform goals.
+Amend rehabilitation and closure plans as required.
+4.5 Landform suitability Landform aspect not properly considered when selecting target plant species, leading to poor rehabilitation outcomes.
 4 3 17 Aspect to be factored into revegetation design (e.g. use more drought tolerant species on exposed north facing slopes).
 Specialist advice to be sought when preparing revegetation plans.
-3 2 4.6 Water availability Water availability inadequate for landform preparation 3 3 13 If water supply is inadequate for proper landform preparation during earthworks, consider either suspending the action or ordering in supplemental water; and Design the final landform with passive drainage as far as practicable and incorporate elements to encourage moisture infiltration and reduce runoff.
-2 3 4.7 Dams and drains Dams or major water conveyance structures inadequately designed or constructed for long term stability 3 4 18 Final landform to be designed by suitably qualified personnel Use experienced civil contractors and supervise works during major earthworks or drainage projects Review of dam safety and integrity to be undertaken as part of final landform geotechnical assessment; and Construction of major water storages or drains to be supervised and certified by suitably qualified personnel on completion.
-2 3 4.8 Access roads Poor design or construction of retained access roads (including road drainage) causing ongoing erosion or instability issues 3 3 13 Final landform including roads to be designed by suitably qualified personnel; and Use experienced civil contractors and supervise works during major earthworks or drainage projects 2 3
+3 2 8 Seek specialist advice and revise revegetation program; and Implement remedial actions such as resowing and implementing a watering program.
+4.6 Water availability Water availability inadequate for landform preparation 3 3 13 If water supply is inadequate for proper landform preparation during earthworks, consider either suspending the action or ordering in supplemental water; and Design the final landform with passive drainage as far as practicable and incorporate elements to encourage moisture infiltration and reduce runoff.
+2 3 9 Employ specialist contractor to undertake repairs ensuring; and Obtain supplemental water to utilise during earthworks and landscape forming.
+4.7 Dams and drains Dams or major water conveyance structures inadequately designed or constructed for long term stability 3 4 18 Final landform to be designed by suitably qualified personnel Use experienced civil contractors and supervise works during major earthworks or drainage projects Review of dam safety and integrity to be undertaken as part of final landform geotechnical assessment; and Construction of major water storages or drains to be supervised and certified by suitably qualified personnel on completion.
+2 3 9 Seek specialist civil/geotechnical advice; and Remedial measures to be implemented where dam or drain integrity is at risk.
+May involve repairs or complete rebuild.
+4.8 Access roads Poor design or construction of retained access roads (including road drainage) causing ongoing erosion or instability issues 3 3 13 Final landform including roads to be designed by suitably qualified personnel; and Use experienced civil contractors and supervise works during major earthworks or drainage projects 2 3 9 Review stormwater drainage and assess need for new controls such as earth bunds and cross banks Install new controls to manage surface water flows Reconstruct damaged roads; and Rehabilitate and revegetate disused tracks to stabilise soil surface and minimise the need for ongoing maintenance.